*Milford Traffic Advisory* Delaware State Police Investigating Serious Collision

 -End-

-Delaware State Police Investigating Roadside Robbery
+Delaware State Police Investigating Robbery of Tanning Salon

 You can follow the Delaware State Police by clicking on: